scify/laravel-cookies-consent/how-to-upgrade-to-new-major-version.md

-# How To Upgrade to v2
+# How To Upgrade to a New Major Version

-The v2 of the Laravel Cookies Consent plugin has been released! 🎉🥳😍

 ## Why Upgrade?